St. Paul DWI Lawyer

 2nd Degree DWI in MN

-A person faces second-degree DWI charge if they refused to submit to a chemical test and one aggravating factor was present, or if two aggravating factors were present.
+A person faces a second-degree DWI charge if they refuse to submit to a chemical test and one aggravating factor is present, or if two aggravating factors are present.
 The offense is also a gross misdemeanor and may result in up to 1 year in jail and/or a fine of up to $3,000.

 1st Degree DWI in MN